ChristianDenniss/ChristianDenniss/README.md

 -  Hi, I’m @ChristianDenniss
--  I’m interested in creating and working on interesting projects
+-  I’m interested in creating and working on interesting projects with creative solutions
--  I’m currently learning C++, Java, JavaScript, Python.
+-  I’m currently learning C++, Java, JavaScript, Python, TypeScript, React, NextJS
--  I’m looking to learn the fundamentals of project collaboration and how to navigate github
+-  I’m looking to learn the fundamentals of project collaboration and how to incorporate gitHub into my projects
 -  How to reach me: send me an email at aottgpvp@gmail.com
 - ⚡ Fun fact: I love the gym and sports